tgholipour/ICAmotor/README.md

 3) wIMM Task Validation - Calculating hit rate of top component and first level activation maps of task fMRI data, meant to elicit the same functional network.

 # Installation
 Download and unzip repository.
-The pipeline can be run in parts, or can be run all together from the ICA_template_pipeline script.
+The pipeline can be run in parts, or can be run all together from the **ICA_template_pipeline script**.
 Default values have been provided, and can be changed to fit the environment in which it is being run.

 This is a Matlab pipeline.
 SPM, AFNI, FSL, antsApplyTransforms, and MeanShiftCluster are required before running this pipeline and can be installed for free at the links below.